microverseinc/ror-social-scaffold/README.md

 # Stay-in-Touch

 > This project puts your knowledge of Advanced Topics of Ruby on Rails, among other rail skills to the tests.
-The aim of the project is to build a Social Media App called "Stay in Touch" that allows users create account, see the timeline, send, recieve or reject friend requests, create posts and comments, like & dislike and be able profiles theirs and those of other users while logged-in.
+The aim of the project is to build a Social Media Web-App called "Stay in Touch" that allows users create account, see the timeline, send, recieve or reject friend requests, create posts and comments, like & dislike and be able profiles theirs and those of other users while logged-in.

 ## Built With